mrcepid-rap/mrcepid-mergecollapsevariants/Readme.md

 ![](https://github.com/mrcepid-rap/.github/blob/main/images/RAPPipeline.png)

 This applet has four functions which perform merging to generate files required for final rare variant association testing.
-For the purposes of brevity I am not going to go into length detail about these files here and the methodology used to create them.
+For the purposes of brevity I am not going to go into detail about these files here, or the methodology used to create them.
 Details can be found in the commented source code available at `src/mrcepid-mergecollapsevariants.py` of this repository.
 Full descriptions of these files as input to individual association tests can be found as part of the repository for
 mrcepid-runassociationtesting: